 - Additional Smart Features: To add to its smart credentials, it also features temperature, humidity, and air quality monitoring sensors to help monitor the local environment and alert users to any drastic changes.
 As a piece de resistance, there’s also a 90 dB siren to deter burglars or other unwanted visitors.
 This can help attract some attention if you’re away.
 There’s also a feature to call the emergency services if you see something really serious going down.

 - Optional Subscription Data Storage Fee: Naturally, Canary doesn’t just want to sell you a camera.
 It has a range of subscription plans to store your video and data online, offering recording keeping, video downloads and video bookmarks to note important moments.

-- 12 Hours of Base Video Cloud Storage: If you go without the subscription, you can only save the last 12 hours of video and view five clips.
+- 12 Hours of Base Video Cloud Storage: If you go without the subscription, you can only save the last 12 hours of video and view five clips from the local storage.
 That might be fine if you’re rarely away from home, but not much use to world travelers.
 The highest-end subscription tacks on $300 to the price tag.

 - Slowly Adding Features: Since the launch, Nest has been slowly adding those missing features back, but it put the company on the back foot.
-If you need several units, Nest sells a three-pack for a bundled discount, saving you $100.
+If you need several units, Nest sells a three-pack for a bundled discount.

 - Smart, But Isolated: The Nest is a modern, yet isolated smart home device, it doesn’t talk to other devices or smart services, and requires the subscription service to keep saving data.